YouNow/younow.github.io/policy/en/trust.md

 The Trust & Safety team at YouNow does everything we can to ensure that we respond quickly to law enforcement inquiries.
 Please contact us via the following:

-_Mailing Address_
+*New York Mailing Address*

 Trust & Safety at YouNow

-*New York Mailing Address*

 1441 Broadway
 14th Floor
 New York, NY 10018,